mit-ll/CEP/README.md

 As noted by the script, many directories will be created/overwritten by this command.
 Any local changes to these directories will be lost.
 The script also provides to option of appending these directories to the `.gitignore` file.
 Additional usage info can be found by just running the script without any parameters.

 ## Setting up your environment

 To build the CEP, several packages and toolsets must be installed and built.
 Follow the steps listed below.

 ### Installing Vivado and Modelsim
 It is assumed that Vivado and Modelsim are installed on your system.
 The CEP has been tested on Vivado 2018.3 System Edition, albeit Design Edition should also work.
-It is noted that some of the libraties pulled in after sourcing the environmental script (e.g., `/opt/Xilinx/Vivado/2018.3/settings64.sh`) can conflict with the RISC-V toolchain build process.
-It is recommended that you not `source` this file in the bash shell you use to build the RISC-V tools.
+It is noted that some of the libraries pulled in after sourcing the environmental script (e.g., `/opt/Xilinx/Vivado/2018.3/settings64.sh`) can conflict with the RISC-V toolchain build process.
+It is recommended that you not source this file in the bash shell you use to build the RISC-V tools.

-Modelsim is only required if you intend to run the unit-level simulations on the CEP cores located in `<CEP_ROOT>/simulation`.
+Modelsim is required if you intend to run the co-simulation environment located in `<CEP_ROOT>/cosim`.
+Version 2019.1 is recommended.
 Other simulators may work, but they have not been explicitly tested.

 ### Install the RISC-V toolchain
 The RISC-V source code resides in <CEP_ROOT>/hdl_cores/freedom/rocket-chip/riscv-tools.